Is the “DoA” DOA this year?

 GOP leaders need to chill out on Boeing matter

-By Andy Brack, PublisherMAY 13, 2011 – Republicans frothing at the mouth about a union complaint against South Carolina’s new business BFF (Boeing) need to take a chill pill.
+By Andy Brack, editor and publisherMAY 13, 2011 – Republicans frothing at the mouth about a union complaint against South Carolina’s new business BFF (Boeing) need to take a chill pill.

 They’re overreacting and making more out of something that’s probably going to end up as a whole lot of nothing.
 What’s worrying is how their sideshow antics focus more on poisoning South Carolina’s generally negative view of unions than about the merits or demerits of a March union allegation that Boeing violated federal labor law in deciding to build a second assembly plant in North Charleston.